 As well as the university being assessed through various student surveys, institutions are also required to submit a 15 page Provider submission.
 This is designed for the university to demonstrate and showcase the impact of their teaching initiatives within the university.

 When is the TEF happening?

-The TEF has been in discussion since May 2016, and the results of the TEF will be confirmed to the participating universities on the 12th June 2017.
-You will be able to see the results of the TEF a couple of days later on the 14th June, by using the Unistats and UCAS website.
+The TEF has been in discussion since May 2016, and the results of the TEF were confirmed to the participating universities on the 12th June 2017.
+The results of the TEF can be viewed here.

 The TEF results will be in play for students applying to study in the academic year 2018/19.
 However, some universities such as the University of Manchester have announced that they will be increasing their fees for students starting their courses in September 2017.
 You are advised to contact the institution you wish to study at for an accurate representation of course fees.